 See Both Your Dentist and Your Doctor

-An ENT physician can evaluate the sinuses directly and order imaging — typically a CT scan — that provides a detailed view of both the sinuses and the adjacent dental structures.
-CT imaging often reveals dental origins for sinusitis that other imaging misses, which is one reason ENT physicians increasingly request dental assessment as part of their evaluation of chronic or recurrent maxillary sinusitis.
+An ENT physician can evaluate the sinuses directly and order imaging — typically a CT scan — that gives a detailed view of both the sinuses and the nearby dental structures.
+CT imaging often reveals dental origins for sinusitis that other imaging misses, which is one reason ENT physicians increasingly request a dental assessment as part of their workup for chronic or recurring maxillary sinusitis.
+Coordinate between your providers.
+A dental infection causing sinusitis needs both dental treatment (addressing the infected tooth) and sometimes ENT care for the sinus component.
+Treating only the sinus without addressing the dental source leads to recurrence.

 Prioritize Oral Hygiene During Orthodontic Treatment

-Don’t Ignore Early Warning Signs
+Do Not Ignore Early Warning Signs

 The Bottom Line